faenuccio-teaching/M2Lyon2425/M2Lyon2425/Lectures/Structures3_lecture.md

 1. `myTerm : MyStructure where` and then the list `nthfield := nthterm`, each one a new (indented) line (observe that the💡-action replaces `:=` with `where` automatically).

-1. Using the so-called *anonymous constructor* provided by `⟨` and `⟩`: just insert the list of terms `⟨firstterm, secondterm, ..., lastterm⟩` and Lean will understand.
+1. Using the so-called *anonymous constructor* provided by `⟨` and `⟩`: just insert the list of terms `⟨firstterm, secondterm, ..., lastterm⟩` after `myTerm : MyStructure :=` and Lean will understand.

-* Remember that `class`es are a special case of `structure`s: so, definining an `instance` as we did last week really boils down to constructing a term of a certain `structure`.
-Points 1. − 3. above are crucial for this.
+* Remember that `class`es are a special case of `structure`s: so, definining an `instance` as we did in the last lecture really boils down to constructing a term of a certain `structure`.
+Points
+1. − 3. above are crucial for this.

 `⌘`

 Now, constructing terms of a structure with many fields is particularly
-1. boring,
+1. boring;
-1. error-prone,
+1. error-prone; and
-1. far from mathematical usage: to construct a term of a complicated structure I might want to use a term of a simpler one and "only add what is left to update the simpler one to the richer".
+1. far from mathematical usage: to construct a term of a complicated structure we might want to use a term of a simpler one and "only add what is left to update the simpler one to the richer".

 There are two ways, somewhat parallel to the `MyStructure := ...` *vs* `Mystructure where ...` syntaxes.
 * The syntax `with` instructs Lean to take all possible labels from that term and to only ask for the remaining ones: it works when using the `:=` construction.
 Calling `with` triggers both
-    * the collection of all useful fields from a term; and
+    * collecting all useful fields from a term; and
-    * the discharge of all useless ones.
+    * discharging all useless ones.

     Both can be used independently.
-* The syntax `__` has the same behaviour, and works when using the `where` intented construction
+* The syntax `__` has the same behaviour, and works when using the `where` construction.

 In both cases, the "extra-fields" are forgotten, and thrown away.